ARM-software/acle/cmse/cmse.md

 .weak entry1, entry2
 ```

-An entry function does not start with an `SG` instruction but has two symbols
+An entry function starts with two symbols labelling its start; it does
-labelling its start.
-This indicates an entry function to the linker.
+not start with an SG instruction.
+This indicates an entry function to
-Note that the compiler can alternatively use the `__acle_se_entry1` symbol rather
+the linker.
+Note: alternatively, the compiler can use the
-than the `entry1` symbol in function `entry2`.
-This would make the function call
+`__acle_se_entry1` symbol rather than the `entry1` symbol in function
-skip the secure gateway veneer.
+`entry2`.
+This would make the function call skip the secure gateway
+veneer.

 When the relocatable file corresponding to this assembly code is linked into an
 executable file, the linker creates the following veneers in a section